Arkan-Khan/subscription-assignment/README.md

 2. **CANCELLED Subscriptions**
    - Maintain access until original end_date
-   - Cannot be updated (must reactivate)
+   - Cannot be updated
    - Cannot be cancelled again
-   - Auto-expire to EXPIRED when end_date reached
+   - Transitions to EXPIRED when end_date is reached

 3. **EXPIRED Subscriptions**
    - No service access
-   - Can be reactivated if no active subscription exists
    - Can create new subscription if no active/cancelled exists

 ## System Workflows